racket/rhombus/shrubbery/0000-shrubbery.md

 )
 ```

-A block that is started with `:` can be empty, and `:` can be used at
+A block that is started with `:` cannot be empty (usless
+explicit-grouping `«` and `»` are used as described in a later
-the start of a group so that the group contains only a block.
-For
+section), but `:` can be used at the start of a group so that the
-example, the first of the following two top-level groups has `empty`
+group contains only a block.
+For example, the first of the following
-followed by a block with zero groups, and the second top-level group
+two top-level groups has `empty` followed by a block with zero groups,
-has just a block that contains one group with the single element
+and the second top-level group has just a block that contains one
-`untagged`:
+group with the single element `untagged`:

 ```
 empty: